The Meadows Family Tree

 In 1871 William was recorded under the name of William George, but is identifiable as the same person by his age, place of birth, and the personal details of his wife.
 He no longer gave his profession as artist, but as an "Eating House keeper", back in the East End of London and living at 200, High Street in Shoreditch.
 Two servants were living with the couple, but more unusually there was also another resident, whose occupation was listed as "baliff in possession".
 The presence of a live-in baliff therefore seems to suggest that William's financial difficulties were far from over.

-Between 1871 and 1881, signficant changes happened in William's life.
-His wife, Lydia, died during this period, and William remarried.
-His second wife, Helen Grace Meadows, was born in Tipperary in Ireland in about 1841.
+His second wife, Helen Grace Higgs, was born in Tipperary in Ireland in about 1841.
 By the time of the 1881 census, the couple were lodging over a pub at 87, High Holborn in London, where William is recorded simply as "George Meadows, Landscape painter".
-In the 1891 census, the couple were to be found lodging at The Green Dragon pub in Shenfield in Essex, a few miles from William's birthplace in Mountnessing.
+In the 1891 census, the couple were lodging at The Green Dragon pub in Shenfield in Essex, a few miles from William's birthplace in Mountnessing.
 William now gave his profession not only as a landscape painter but also as a sculptor.
 When Helen died in 1899, the couple were living at 19 Wells Street, once again in the St Pancras district of London.
 In the final census entry for William in 1901, he is recorded as an artist and sculptor, aged 75, widowed and living alone, at 2 Granville Place in Clerkenwell.

 On the basis of his census returns, William's world appears to be limited to Essex and a few square miles of northern central London, both of which were areas assocated with his father.
 However the sojourns in Scotland and on the South Coast in Poole were clearly not his only escapes from these geographical confines.
 Like his youngest brother Arthur, William also visited and discovered the beauty and inspiration of Venice, and he produced a number of works depicting the city's canals and monuments.